 The exception to the requirement to have a respondent's consent is when there is an information sharing agreement with a provincial or territorial statistical agency that has legal authority to compel the collection of that same information, has a legislation that requires to maintain the confidentiality of the information and has penalties for wrongful disclosure or another department with a legislation with the power to compel response.

 Statistics Canada also has the authority to collect personal information from other organizations, business or governments.
-As such, it has created standardized information sharing agreements when acquiring such data.
+As such, it has created standardized agreements when acquiring such data.
 As the data is provided to Statistics Canada by another organization, Statistics Canada cannot impose the use of its standardized agreement, and the data provider may request to use its own agreement.
 In all instances of data acquisition, Statistics Canada must have a written exchange to document the acquisition and demonstrate its authority to collect.
-All information acquisition agreements contain the following clauses to ensure a comprehensive and standardized approach.
+All acquisition agreements contain the following clauses to ensure a comprehensive and standardized approach.

 - Scope of the information